unspecworks/delta-omega/README.md

 - [x] Dropping support wired mode.
 - [x] Thumbcluster adjustment.
 - [x] Thumbcluster outer key angle adjustment.
-- [ ] How to stuck them together? magnets? or not to be.
+- [x] How to stuck them together? magnets? or not to be.
 - [x] Just XIAO nRF52840, with Diodes. not Plus.
 - [ ] Add some high-profile keycap models (like the KLP Lame) for people who want everything in one or using own carrying case. and wants to avoid touching the cases.
-- [ ] Remove ble signal port's notch. for easy cover printing.
+- [x] Remove ble signal port's notch. for easy cover printing.
 - [x] Support hand solder. (maybe need to adding bottom plate)
 - [x] Support Kailh PG1316s for alternative switches. (merging two foot prints if possible)

+#### Aug 23 Update

+* **Battery Indicator LED**

+  Added a single NeoPixel LED for battery status.
+Since this is the first implementation, I’m not sure how well it will work. if the final prototype performs well, I’ll keep it, otherwise I’ll remove it.
+The LED won’t be directly exposed (no holes), but instead I’m trying an ambient style that should still be noticeable.
+For black-finished cases, some extra work might be needed to make it visible enough.

+*	**Corner Screw & PCB Outline**

+    Extended the PCB outline slightly to accommodate the corner screw.
+This might make the bottom shape look a bit less clean, but it’s to maintain sturdiness while keeping the form factor.
+It also allows enough space to attempt proper countersinking.

+This will probably be the last update before ordering the final prototype.
+After that, I’ll move on to documentation.

 #### Aug 19 Update